Dede Gardner

 Dorcas Wright "Dede" Gardner (born October 16, 1967) is an American film producer.
-She was president since the founding of Plan B Entertainment and currently serving as Co-President with Jeremy Kleiner since 2013.
-She has won Oscars for producing the films 12 Years a Slave (2013) and Moonlight (2016), becoming the first woman to win two Oscars for Best Picture.
-She has also been nominated in the category for The Tree of Life (2011), Selma (2014), The Big Short (2015), Vice (2018), Women Talking (2022), and Nickel Boys (2024).

 Early life

-She is the daughter of Dorothy and John Gardner, of Chicago, Illinois.
+Gardner is the daughter of Dorothy and John Gardner, of Chicago, Illinois.
 She graduated cum laude from Columbia University in 1990.
 Her classmates included television showrunners Jeff Rake and Gina Fattore.
 Her father is a partner at the Chicago investment bank William Blair & Company; her mother is president of the Michael Reese Health Trust.

+Career

+Gardner was president since the founding of Plan B Entertainment and currently serving as Co-President with Jeremy Kleiner since 2013.
+She has won Academy Awards for producing the films 12 Years a Slave (2013) and Moonlight (2016), becoming the first woman to win two Academy Awards for Best Picture.
+She has also been nominated in the category for The Tree of Life (2011), Selma (2014), The Big Short (2015), Vice (2018), Women Talking (2022), Nickel Boys (2024) and F1 (2025), making her the most nominated female producer in Academy Awards history.

 Personal life

 In 2000, she married Jonathan Boris Berg in an Episcopalian ceremony on Martha's Vineyard.